 True confession.
-I haven’t spent a lot of time with the 5 Oates solo studio albums, the first of which, released in 2002, had one of the most tragic album titles in the history of recorded music, Phunk Shui.
+I haven’t spent a lot of time with the five Oates solo studio albums, the first of which, released in 2002, had one of the most tragic album titles in the history of recorded music, Phunk Shui.
 I can only explain it like this.
-You know how sometimes, even as an adult when you are around your parents (or parent) you involuntarily regress into the surly teenager you used to be, giving one word answers and eye rolls when they ask you questions and occasionally recoiling from hugs ?
+You know how sometimes, even as an adult when you are around your parents (or parent) you involuntarily regress into the surly teenager you used to be, giving one-word answers and eye rolls when they ask you questions and occasionally recoiling from hugs?
 That’s kind of how I feel when confronted with John Oates solo albums.
-Muscle memory takes over and I become that impatient H & O fan from my younger days who just wanted to hear the Daryl led songs.
+Muscle memory takes over and I become that impatient H & O fan from my younger days who just wanted to hear the Daryl-led songs.
 And I feel some guilt about this because as I’ve been saying all along here, John was responsible for some absolute bangers over the course of H & O’s history.
 And it seems like he’s had a really good time recording all of his solo albums.

 The Oates solo studio discography: Phunk Shui (2002), 1000 Miles of Life (2008), Mississippi Mile (2011), Good Road (2013), Arkansas (2018)

 Daryl Hall and John Oates were never part of a scene.
 They were popular but they were also total outliers, oddballs, weirdos.
-They were creatively restless soul scientists, the kind of sharks who had to keep moving forward to stay alive, expertly distilling elements of Motown and New Wave while adding bits of folk and prog and making something new.
+They were creatively restless soul scientists, the kind of sharks who had to keep moving forward to stay alive, expertly distilling elements of Motown and New Wave while adding bits of folk and prog to make something completely new.
 Their songs featured some of the most majestic pop singing you’re ever gonna hear in the form of Daryl Hall.
 Cool but not cool, NYC to the core but actively stuffed into Yacht Rock playlists, white boys but with a deeper shade of soul.
-Back in 1985, Daryl said “I think we’re the ’80s Beatles”.
+Back in 1985, Daryl said, “I think we’re the ’80s Beatles”.
 And he had a point.
-Both bands were completely ubiquitous in their respective heydays and the popularity of their songs has ultimately transcended age, race and gender.
-There were some lean years when no one cared and some creative mis-steps but within all of it there were songs.
-Brilliant, beautiful, ridiculous, heartbreaking, NYC living, loving, crying songs.
+Both bands were completely ubiquitous in their respective heydays and the popularity of their songs has ultimately transcended age, race, and gender.
+There were some lean years when no one cared and some creative missteps but within all of it, there were songs.
+Brilliant, beautiful, ridiculous, and heartbreakingly perfect songs.
 Only one way to end this…

 Check out The Bird and the Bee’s superb cover album Interpreting The Masters Vol.1: A Tribute to Daryl Hall and John Oates.
-With pronouns in tact, heart and soul on full display, it’s a a master class in cover song etiquette and execution and is an absolute gift.
+With pronouns intact and both heart ‘n’ soul on full display, it’s a master class in cover song etiquette and execution and is an absolute gift.

 Robert Fripp and Daryl Hall’s Opus of Glorious, Paranoid Weirdness:

-If you wanna hear Daryl Hall at his most manic, unhinged and free, check out the 2015 reissue of Robert Fripp’s Exposure which features all the previously unavailable Hall performances.
+If you wanna hear Daryl Hall at his most manic, unhinged, and free, check out the 2006 reissue of Robert Fripp’s Exposure which features all the previously unavailable Hall performances.
 It’s a long, long way from “She’s Gone”.

 The Daryl Show:

-Live From Daryl’s House started as a web series in 2007 and as a result of its popularity grew into into a broadcast TV series in 2011.
-It usually features some cooking with Daryl looking on hungrily and admiringly, but mostly it’s live ass music featuring Daryl and his kick ass band.
+Live From Daryl’s House started as a web series in 2007 and as a result of its popularity grew into a broadcast TV series in 2011.
+It usually features some cooking with Daryl looking on hungrily and admiringly, but mostly it’s live-ass music featuring Daryl and his kick-ass band.
 They perform with both established artists and new kids, offering up stuff from the extensive Hall songbook as well as originals by the respective guests.
 It’s plenty fun since a lot of deep cuts like “Somebody Like You“, “Babs and Babs” get airings and some of the performances are amazing.
-The 2009 episode featuring Todd Rundgren duetting with Daryl on “Can We Still Be Friends” is a particular heart squeezer after which I always need minute to sop tears and collect myself.
+The 2009 episode featuring Todd Rundgren duetting with Daryl on “Can We Still Be Friends” is a particular heart-squeezer after which I always need a minute to collect myself.